Standard Credit Card Size or Dimensions

 What Are Credit Cards Made Of?

-American Express is credited with creating the first plastic credit card, in 1959, and that’s still what most cards are made of.
+American Express is credited with creating the first plastic credit card, and that’s still what most cards are made of.
 A card is typically created using a plastic resin known as polyvinyl chloride acetate (PVCA) that makes it bendable, durable, and water resistant.

 What Is the Weight of a Credit Card?

-While most plastic credit cards weigh about 5 grams, metal credit cards—which may be made from stainless steel, aluminum, titanium, or a mix of metals—may weigh in at anywhere from 10 to 18 grams.
+While most plastic credit cards weigh about 5 grams, metal credit cards — which may be made from stainless steel, aluminum, titanium, or a mix of metals — may weigh in at anywhere from 10 to 18 grams.

 These heavier cards are sometimes considered more prestigious, as many premium cards are made of metal.
 And feeling that distinctive heft in your hand can make a metal card stand out from plastic cards.
 But metal cards aren’t as rare as they used to be.
 And the way a credit card works is basically the same no matter what material it’s made from.